Opel Corsa: FlexFix

-OPC
+OPC/VXR

 In 2007, Opel introduced a sport version of the Corsa tuned by Opel Performance Center (OPC) – Corsa OPC.
-This Corsa has a 1.6 litre I4 turbo engine with 141 kW at 5,850 rpm and 230 Nm of torque at 1,980 to 5,850 rpm, with an overboost function which boosts up the torque figure to 266 Nm.
+This Corsa has a 1.6-litre I4 turbo engine with 141 kW at 5,850 rpm and 230 Nm of torque at 1,980 to 5,850 rpm, with an overboost function which boosts up the torque figure to 266 Nm.
 The 0 to 100 km/h time is 7.2 seconds and top speed is 225 km/h.
 Differences from the standard Corsa in the interior are sporty Recaro seats, OPC steering wheel and gear knob and instrument dials with OPC background.

 On the exterior, there are different front and rear bumpers with triangle-shaped exhaust, and wind diffusers.
 There are also OPC tail spoilers and skirts.
 The car has stiffer and lower suspension than the regular Corsa as well.
 Standard rims are 17 inches and an optional 18 inches.
 The Corsa OPC was only available as a three-door version.

+In the UK, it is sold as the Vauxhall Corsa VXR (Vauxhall Racing).